solo-io/gloo/docs/content/guides/security/auth/extauth/ldap/_index.md

 {{< /highlight >}}

 ##### Developer user
-If we try to authenticate as a user that belongs to the "developers" group, Gloo will return a `403` response, indicating that the user was successfully authenticated, but lacks the permissions to access the resource.
+If we try to authenticate as a user that belongs to the "developers" group, Gloo Edge will return a `403` response, indicating that the user was successfully authenticated, but lacks the permissions to access the resource.

 ```shell script